AFTE Certification Program

 in good standing are eligible if they can demonstrate the following:

 1. Training and experience equivalent to the two-year course of

 study described in the AFTE Training Manual.

-2. Three years paid experience as a Firearms and/or Toolmark
+2. Three years paid experience as a Firearm and/or Toolmark

 Examiner following successful completion of a competency test and

-authorization by the applicant’s laboratory to perform firearms
+authorization by the applicant’s laboratory to perform firearm

 and/or toolmark identification casework.
 Training and experience

-must equate to five years of total experience as a Firearms and/or
+must equate to five years of total experience as a Firearm and/or Toolmark Examiner.

 3. Possession of an earned baccalaureate (four-year) degree or